chemotherapy for pets

 Chemotherapy.
-Just the word alone may conjure up negative images.
-Nausea, weakness, and balding are all common side effects from chemotherapy in human medicine, but animals respond differently.
-Don’t let negative connotations prevent you from pursuing a cancer treatment therapy that can be potentially lifesaving for your pet.
+Just the word alone may conjure up negative images but animals respond differently.
+Don’t let negative connotations prevent you from pursuing a cancer treatment that can be potentially lifesaving for your pet.

 Chemotherapy may sound like a scary word, but really it just means using medication (as opposed to surgery or radiation) to treat cancer.
 When cancer is not localized to one specific area, it is difficult to remove surgically or kill the cells with radiation.
 But we can use the same blood vessels that feed the cancer cells to poison them using intravenous or oral medications.
 This is chemotherapy.

-The target of chemotherapy drugs are cells that are rapidly dividing, which describes most cancer cells.
+The target of chemotherapy drugs is cells that are rapidly dividing, which describes most cancer cells.
 We count on chemotherapy to kill these types of cells while leaving the surrounding normal cells intact.
 Unfortunately, some normal cells in our bodies also rapidly divide, including cells in the bone marrow, digestive tract, and hair follicles.
-This can lead to the side effects you typically associate with chemotherapy: nausea, immunosuppression, and hair loss.
+This can lead to side effects.

 Fortunately for our canine and feline friends, side effects are much milder.
-Some nausea is not uncommon, though it is not usually as severe as in human medicine and only lasts a couple of days post treatment.
-We can add anti-nausea medications to your pet’s therapy to combat post-chemotherapy nausea, and most pets are back to normal by the third day after treatment.
+We can add anti-nausea medications to your pet’s therapy to combat post-chemotherapy nausea.

-Bone marrow suppression does occur in animals as it does in humans.
+Bone marrow suppression does occur in animals.
 The bone marrow is the source for all blood cells, both red and white.
 Because white blood cells are key in fighting off infections, when their numbers decline, your pet will be more prone to infections.
-This side effect generally occurs about two weeks after chemotherapy.

 Most pets do not experience hair loss, but they can lose their whiskers, which may or may not grow back.
 And it may take some time for hair that is shaved to grow back.
 But for most pets, massive hair loss just doesn’t occur.
 The exception to this is breeds of dogs who have synchronous hair follicle activity, like Poodles, Shih Tzus, Lhasa Apsos, and Old English Sheepdogs, to name a few.

-- Your pet’s disposition.
 Because your pet will need to be hospitalized for what may be weekly visits, it might not make sense to pursue chemotherapy in pets that are very uncomfortable in the hospital.
-In general, most pets acclimate well, and patients who are getting chemotherapy will likely get the lion’s share of affection while they are hospitalized.
-But some pets just don’t do well in that environment and it may not be fair to them to pursue chemotherapy.
+In general, most pets acclimate well but some pets just don’t do well in that environment and it may not be fair to them to pursue chemotherapy.

 Your veterinarian or veterinary oncologist (or both!) will be more than happy to address your questions or concerns.
-They can tell you about their experiences with patients who have been in a similar boat, and may be able to provide you with some names of pet owners that you can speak to who have pursued chemotherapy in their own pets.
+They can tell you about their experiences with similar cases of cancer.

 Chemotherapy gives your pet a chance to beat cancer, or at least send it into remission so they can get on with their regular lives – whether that means chasing a Frisbee or just lounging in the windowsill soaking up the sun.
 If your pet is facing a diagnosis of cancer, ask your veterinarian if chemotherapy can help.